pixaline/bardmacroplayer/README.md

 # Important Update
 **This tool is no longer being developed.
-It has been replaced by Bard Music Player, the sequel with much more functionality and stability for playing back Midi files in exchange for dropping Text file arrangement support.** The project will still exist in an archived form here, but support will no longer be given.
+It has been replaced by [Bard Music Player](http://bmp.sqnya.se), the sequel with much more functionality and stability for playing back Midi files in exchange for dropping Text file arrangement support.** The project will still exist in an archived form here, but support will no longer be given.
 I cannot guarantee the functionality of this program across major game patches.
 Though, AHK is a pretty simple language.
 Feel free to fork this.

+---

 ---